wodby/docker4drupal/README.md

 Use this Docker compose file to spin up local environment for Drupal with a *native Docker app* on Linux, Mac OS X and Windows.

+Docker4Drupal is designed to be used for local development, if you're looking for a dev/staging/production solution check out <a href="https://wodby.com" target="_blank">Wodby</a>.
+Use Wodby to deploy container-based infrastructure consistent with Docker4Drupal to any server.

 * [Overview](#overview)
 * [Instructions](#instructions)
 * [Containers](#containers)